Chemistry & Biochemistry

 Cat.
 I The synthesis, isolation, and characterization of inorganic compounds are emphasized.
 Syntheses of main group compounds, classical transition metal complexes, and organotransition metal compounds are included.
 In addition to reinforcing and building on standard techniques of synthesis and characterization, several new techniques are introduced: synthesis under inert atmosphere, measurement of magnetic susceptibility by NMR, and cyclic voltammetry.
 Some exposure to 13C NMR is also provided.
 The final experiment of the course requires the student to design a synthesis for a compound selected from a list provided, based on strategies learned in the course.

-Cat.
-II This course will review and further develop concepts introduced in CH 2310, CH 2320, and CH 2330.
+This course will review and further develop concepts introduced in CH 2310, CH 2320, and CH 2330.
 These concepts will include oxidation states of organic compounds, acidity and basicity, and stereochemistry and conformational analysis.
 Chemical reactivity will be emphasized and will include functional group interconversion and ionic and free radical carbon-carbon bond formation.
 Recommended background: CH 2310, CH 2320, and CH 2330.
 This course is intended for students planning to take advanced courses in organic and/or medicinal chemistry and for chemists, biochemists, chemical engineers, and bioscience majors who desire a stronger background in organic chemistry.
-Offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course provides the fundamental understanding of atomic, molecular and solid state structures and properties.
 Orbital structures of atoms, symmetry of molecules and point groups are used to understand chemical bonding and reactions.
 Various acid-base concepts are explored to analyze the acidity of cations and basicity of anions, solubility and precipitations of inorganic compounds, and metal-ligand binding affinities.
 Redox properties are discussed using Pourbaix diagrams.
 Thermodynamic stabilities of inorganic species are discussed using acid-base and redox concepts and thermochemical analyses are used to analyze chemical reactivity at atomic, molecular, and solid state level.